-The School must complete the same checks for contractors and their employees) undertaking regulated activity at the School as it does for its own employees.
-The School requires written confirmation from the contractor that it has completed these checks on all of those individuals whom it intends will work at the School before any such individual can commence work at the School.
+The Trust must ensure that the same checks are completed for contractors and their employees undertaking regulated activity at the Trust that are performed for its own employees.
+The Trust requires written confirmation from the contractor that it has completed these checks on all of those individuals whom it intends will work at the Trust before any such individual can commence work at the Trust.

-Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete for its staff.
-Again, the School requires confirmation that these checks have been completed before an individual can commence work at the School.
+Agencies who supply staff to the Trust must also complete the pre-employment checks which the Trust would otherwise complete for its staff.
+Again, the Trust requires confirmation that these checks have been completed before an individual can commence work at the Trust.

-The School will independently verify the identity of individuals supplied by contractors or an agency in accordance with section 4.1 above and requires the provision of the DBS disclosure certificate before those individuals can commence work at the School.
+The Trust will independently verify the identity of individuals supplied by contractors or an agency in accordance with section 4.1 above and requires the provision of the DBS disclosure certificate before those individuals can commence work at the Trust.